wwalexander/doddns/README.md

 Usage
 -----

 doduc has a server, which runs on your DigitalOcean droplet (or any other remote server).
 The server gets the source IP from the incoming HTTP requests and returns it to the client.
-It runs on port 26992.
-Run the `server` executable on the server.
+It runs on port 18768.
+Thus, to run the server in the background on your machine, you would run:

+`doduc-server &`